Yif1999/metal-lsp/README.md

   - Texture operations
   - Metal keywords and attributes
   - Function snippets (kernel, vertex, fragment templates)
+- **Hover Information**: Rich documentation for built-in Metal functions and types
+  - Function signatures with parameter types
+  - Detailed descriptions of what each function does
+  - Formatted in Markdown for easy reading
 - **Neovim Integration**: First-class support for Neovim's built-in LSP client

 ## Requirements